gecBurton/djangorestframework-jsonschema/README.rst

     python manage.py jsonschema2dj example_app

-And your models.py, seriliazers.py, views.py and urls.py will be generated.
+And models.py, seriliazers.py, views.py and urls.py will be generated.

 Dont forget that you still have to run

 .. code:: bash

     python manage.py makemigrations
     python manage.py migrate